 - have worked in related roles such as community health worker or environmental health officer for local authorities.

 If you are a graduate, it's useful to complete an internship at a non-governmental organisation (NGO) or the Health Promotion Forum of New Zealand.
-These are unpaid and usually organised by tertiary institutes as part of a student's health promotion training.
+These are usually organised by tertiary institutes as part of a student's health promotion training.
 Internships can provide you with experience, contacts and work references.

 Types of employers varied

 - district health boards